alex-gutev/tridash-mode/README.md

 # Tridash Mode

+> [!IMPORTANT]
+> Tridash will no longer be developed.
+Future development will focus on the [Live Cells](https://docs.page/alex-gutev/live_cells) project, which incorporates some of the ideas presented here.

 This is an emacs major mode for editing Tridash source files, supporting rudimentary syntax highlighting and automatic indentation.